 However, prepare cash since in the village, some don’t accept cards as payment and there isn’t any ATM nearby.
 The nearest ATM machine is near the line of cafes on Penelokan street.

 How To Get To Lake Batur

-From Denpasar, it takes around nearly 3 hours to get to Batur viewpoint at Bangli.
+From Denpasar, it takes nearly 3 hours to get to the Batur viewpoint at Bangli.
 It takes another half an hour to go down the winding road to the villages near the shore.
 Many tourists opt for a rental car to get around the area, it cost Rp500.000 to Rp700.000 for day rent.